Redistricting Guru's Hard Drives Could Mean Legal, Political Woes For GOP

 "Redistricting is a very complex field, but I think it's a field which affects Americans a lot more than they understand," Hofeller said in 1991.
 "I define redistricting as the only legalized form of vote-stealing left in the United States today."

-What remains an open question, is exactly how much of his work will be undone by the data that has now come to light.
+What remains an open question is exactly how much of his work will be undone by the data that have now come to light.

 NPR's Up First is the news you need to start your day.